Edward Smith (sea captain): Death

-There are conflicting accounts of Smith's death.
-Some survivors said they saw Smith enter the ship's wheelhouse on the bridge, and die there when it was engulfed.
-The New York Herald in its 19 April 1912 edition quoted Robert Williams Daniel, who jumped from the stern immediately before the ship sank, in its 19 April 1912 edition as having claimed to have witnessed Captain Smith drown in the ship's wheelhouse.
-"I saw Captain Smith on the bridge.
-My eyes seemingly clung to him.
-The deck from which I had leapt was immersed.
-The water had risen slowly, and was now to the floor of the bridge.
-Then it was to Captain Smith's waist.
-I saw him no more.
-He died a hero."
+Conflicting accounts of Smith's death emerged following the disaster.
+Initial rumours claimed that Smith shot himself.
+Some press accounts speculated that Smith chose to go down with his ship and died on the bridge when it was engulfed by the sea.
+The New York Herald in its 19 April 1912 edition quoted Robert Williams Daniel as having seen Smith on the bridge, waist-high in water.
+Daniel's account is unlikely as he jumped from the stern as the ship sank.

 Captain Smith himself made statements hinting that he would go down with his ship if he was ever confronted with a disaster.
-A friend of Smith's, Dr. Williams, asked Captain Smith what would happen if the Adriatic struck a concealed reef of ice and was badly damaged.
+A friend of Smith's, Dr. Williams, asked Captain Smith what would happen if the Adriatic struck ice and was damaged.
 "Some of us would go to the bottom with the ship," was Smith's reply.
 A boyhood friend, William Jones said, "Ted Smith passed away just as he would have loved to do.
 To stand on the bridge of his vessel and go down with her was characteristic of all his actions when we were boys together."
-Because of these factors, as well as accounts of Smith going inside the wheelhouse, this has remained the iconic image of Smith, perpetuated by film portrayals.
+This popular belief has been perpetuated in various portrayals of the disaster, including the 1958 film A Night to Remember and the 1997 film Titanic.

-When working to free Collapsible B, Junior Marconi Officer Harold Bride said he saw Captain Smith dive from the bridge into the sea just as Collapsible B was levered off the roof of the officers' quarters, a story corroborated by first class passenger Mrs Eleanor Widener, who was in Lifeboat No.4 (the closest to the sinking ship) at the time.
-Also second class passenger William John Mellors, who survived aboard Collapsible B, stated that Smith jumped from the bridge.
-Tim Maltin, author of 101 Things You Thought You Knew About The Titanic - But Didn't! affirms that the witnesses "could here be mistaking Captain Smith for Lightoller, who we know did exactly this at this time, first swimming towards the crow's nest."
+Alternatively, Smith may have jumped overboard from the bridge—after entering the bridge from the starboard side—after giving the command to abandon ship to crew on the port side.
+When working to free Collapsible B, Harold Bride said he saw Smith dive from the bridge into the sea just as Collapsible B was levered off the roof of the officers' quarters.
+Tim Maltin suggests Bride "could here be mistaking Captain Smith for Lightoller, who we know did exactly this at this time, first swimming towards the crow's nest."
+However, first-class passenger Mrs. Eleanor Widener, who was in Lifeboat No. 4 (the closest to the sinking ship) at the time, and second-class passenger William John Mellors, who survived aboard Collapsible B, both stated that Smith jumped from the bridge.